upspin/upspin/doc/faq.md

 A secret key is coupled to the public key but is stored only on the local machine.
 It should never be shared with anyone or published.
-It should also be kept safely; if you lose it, you lose all access to Upspin, including the right to use your register user name with the system.
+It should also be kept safely; if you lose it, you lose all access to Upspin, including the right to use your registered user name with the system.

 Locally, these keys are stored, by default, in the directory